Skip to content

 10,000 touchpoints$50-$500/year$1,500-$20,000+

 According to The QR Code Generator, deploying 10,000 NFC touchpoints can cost 30-400x more than equivalent QR code deployments.
 Static QR codes are completely free to generate and print.
 Dynamic QR codes from platforms like QRLynx add tracking and editability for a small monthly fee.
-NFC also requires specialized payment terminals costing $200-$500+ each.
+NFC also requires specialized payment terminals costing $200-$500+ each, and consumer-grade NFC encoders run $30-$150.

 NFC security strengths:

-• Specialized chips (NTAG 424 DNA) offer tamper detection
+• Specialized chips like NXP NTAG 424 DNA offer tamper detection and per-tap rotating cryptograms (SUN messaging)

 QR code security considerations:

-• No inherent encryption in the code itself
+• No inherent encryption in the visible code itself — the destination URL or payload is plain text

-• Vulnerable to "quishing" — fraudulent QR stickers placed over legitimate codes
+• Vulnerable to "quishing" — fraudulent QR stickers physically placed over legitimate codes (covered in our Quishing Safety Guide)

-• Dynamic QR codes with unique-per-transaction tokens mitigate most risks
+• Dynamic QR codes with unique-per-transaction tokens (used in Brazil's Pix and India's UPI) mitigate most replay-attack risks

-• QR transaction fraud is less than 1% of total transactions
+• QR transaction fraud rate is under 1% of total transactions — lower than card-not-present fraud

-For more on staying safe, see our QR Code Security Guide and Quishing Safety Guide.
+For more on staying safe, see our QR Code Security Guide and the Quishing Safety Guide that covers physical placement attacks, the homograph URL trick, and how to spot a compromised code in the wild.

 QR codes work with any smartphone camera — effectively 100% compatibility.
-They have been built into iOS and Android cameras since 2017-2018, requiring no special app or hardware.
+They have been built into iOS and Android cameras natively since iOS 11 (2017) and Android 8 / Google Lens (2018), requiring no special app, no hardware feature flag, and no opt-in.
+Even feature phones with cameras can scan QRs through web-based scanners.

 For businesses that need data on customer interactions, QR codes offer significantly richer analytics: